-- XXX email and Internet system is primarily intended for work purposes.
-Excessive personal use of XXX's email or internet system robs XXX of valuable work time, and may be considered grounds for discipline. - Email and Internet usage (business and personal use) must adhere to XXX's harassment-free workplace policy.
+- The Centre's email and Internet system is primarily intended for work purposes.
+Excessive personal use of the centre's email or internet system robs <AGENCY> of valuable work time, and may be considered grounds for discipline - Email and Internet usage (business and personal use) must adhere to the Centre's harassment-free workplace policy.
 Any sexist, pornographic, racist, offensive, demeaning or otherwise disruptive material or activities are strictly prohibited.
-Any employee who violates this policy shall be subject to discipline up to and including termination. - E-mail correspondence is the property of XXX.
-XXX reserves the right to monitor the e-mail system, including an employee's mailbox at its discretion in the ordinary course of business XXX also reserves the right to monitor employee's Internet usage. - XXX reserves the right to access and/or disclose messages sent over the email system.
-Employee email and Internet usage is not considered private. - Employees should be aware that e-mail messages sent to recipient's external to XXX are not secure.
+Any employee who violates this policy shall be subject to discipline up to and including termination. - E-mail correspondence is the property of <AGENCY>.
+The Centre reserves the right to monitor the e-mail system, including an employee's mailbox at its discretion in the ordinary course of business The Centre also reserves the right to monitor employee's Internet usage - <AGENCY> reserves the right to access and/or disclose messages sent over the email system.
+Employee email and Internet usage is not considered private. - Employees should be aware that e-mail messages sent to recipient's external to <AGENCY> are not secure.
 Therefore, sending of confidential information via e-mail to external recipients is prohibited.
 This includes, but is not limited to complaint-specific information. - Employees shall not post, display or make easily available any access information, including, but not limited to passwords. - Under no circumstances shall information of a confidential, sensitive or proprietary nature be placed on the Internet.
-This includes, but is not limited to client or complaint-specific information. - XXX staff may not establish Internet or other external network connections, which could allow unauthorized persons to gain access to XXX systems and information.
-These connections are not limited to unauthorized home/modem hook-ups or personal web pages. - All files downloaded from the Internet must be checked for possible computer viruses.
-If there is uncertainty whether an employee's virus-checking software is current, the employee must check with an authorized XXX manager before downloading.
+This includes, but is not limited to client or complaint-specific information. - <AGENCY> staff may not establish Internet or other external network connections, which could allow unauthorized persons to gain access to <AGENCY> systems and information.
+These connections are not limited to unauthorized home/modem hookups or personal web pages. - All files downloaded from the Internet must be checked for possible computer viruses.
+If there is uncertainty whether an employee's virus-checking software is current, the employee must check with an authorized <AGENCY> manager before downloading.